zwycooky/hapBSA/README.md

 # you can find a Dockerfile in https://github.com/zwycooky/hapBSA, and use it to build a docker container
 docker build -t hapbsa-container .
 ```
+If your network connection is unstable, some errors may occur.
+Please retry the command 'docker build -t hapbsa-container .' until the Docker container is successfully built.

 ## 3. Mapping short reads to reference genome
 ```